RupeshKumar4511/Web-Designing-and-Development/README.md

 // This code blocks main thread for 2 second.
 // code runs in synchronous mode

-// XMLHttpRequest can br executes in both synchronous mode and asynchronous code.
+// XMLHttpRequest can be executes in both synchronous mode and asynchronous code.

 const xhr = new XMLHttpRequest();
 xhr.open('GET','https://dummyjson/posts',false); // synchronous mode